A Howling Success

 - #5 for Startups Launched

-In 2018, The NC State Entrepreneurship Clinic received the distinction of being recognized for Excellence in Co-Curricular Innovation by the U.S. Association for Small Business and Entrepreneurship.
+In 2018, The NC State Entrepreneurship Clinic received the 2018 Excellence in Co-Curricular Innovation Award by the U.S. Association for Small Business and Entrepreneurship.
 Inspired by the teaching hospital model, the space is a dynamic learning environment that brings faculty, students and local startups together at a thriving co-working space in downtown Raleigh.

 A Dynamic Curriculum